Israel strikes Hezbollah in a huge blast targeting the militant group's leader

 The scope of Israel's operation remains unclear, but officials have said a ground invasion to push the militant group away from the border is a possibility.
 Israel has moved thousands of troops toward the border in preparation.

-The White House said President Joe Biden was ordering his national security team to assess if further action is needed to beef up security for American interests in the Middle East.
+President Joe Biden said the U.S. had “no knowledge of or participation in” Israel's strikes.
+The White House said Biden ordered his national security team to assess if further action is needed to beef up security for American interests in the Middle East.

-Biden was briefed by national security aides several times on Friday following the strike on Hezbollah’s headquarters.
-The president, according to the White House, “has directed the Pentagon to assess and adjust as necessary U.S. force posture in the region to enhance deterrence, ensure force protection, and support the full range of U.S. objectives.”

 At the U.N., Netanyahu vowed to “continue degrading Hezbollah” until Israel achieves its goals.
 His comments dampened hopes for a U.S.-backed call for a 21-day truce between Israel and Hezbollah to allow time for a diplomatic solution.
 Hezbollah has not responded to the proposal.